aionnetwork/aion-docs/README.md

 ![Aion Logo](/aion-docs-logo.png)

 This repository holds all the documentation for the Aion Network.
-The website [docs.aion.network](https://docs.aion.network/) get's it's content from this repository.
-The migration of content from this repo to the docs website is _not_ automatic, and is a manual process.
+The website [docs.aion.network](https://docs.aion.network/) gets content from this repository.
+The migration of content from this repo to the docs website is _not_ automatic and is a manual process.
 As such, this repository is always more up-to-date than the website.
 This repo should be seen as the source of truth for Aion Network documentation.

 This repository **does not** maintain the [docs.aion.network](https://docs.aion.network) website itself.
 You'll find no `HTML` or `CSS` in these folders, except where used in code examples.